raatiniemi/sonar-objective-c/README.md

 * Copy [sonar-project.properties](sample/sonar-project.properties) into your project root folder
 * Modify the `sonar-project.properties` file to match your project setup
 * Configure your project according to the [`Fastfile` example](sample/Fastfile) and [`Gemfile` example](sample/Gemfile)

-## Compatibility

-Releases available from this repository are compliant with SonarQube 7.1, and above.

 ## Release history